In many constructive dismissal claims it is bullying at work that makes employee’s feel that they have no choice but to resign.

 Resignation should only be considered as a final resort.
 The employee could then, potentially, make a claim for constructive dismissal.

-Having said this, the employee should be aware that constructive dismiss claims are very difficult to win in the employment tribunal.
+Having said this, the employee should be aware that constructive dismissal claims are very difficult to win in the employment tribunal.
 The employee must prove that the treatment they were receiving made it impossible for them to continue working.

 The employee will need to show that the company has failed to protect them from bullying.
 Not only this, but to such a degree that it had breached their employment contract.